Arithmetic purity of strong approximation for semi-simple simply connected groups: Introduction

-Let us summarize some known results in the literature.
-Wei \cite[Lemma 1.1]{Wei14} and, independently Xu and the first author \cite[Prop.
-3.6]{CX}, proved that Question \ref{q:purity} has a positive response for the affine space $\BA^n$.
-Their results were applied to show that strong approximation with Brauer\textendash Manin obstruction holds for toric varieties (c.f.
-Thm.
-1.2 \emph{op. cit.}).
-Harpaz and Wittenberg gave another application of this result in \cite{HW}.
-Afterwards, these results were generalised by Liang, Xu and the first author.
-They answered Question \ref{q:purity} in the affirmative for semi-simple simply connected linear algebraic groups that are \emph{quasi-split} (c.f. \cite[Thm.
-1.1]{CLX}).
-They also made an important reduction (\cite[Thm.
-1.3]{CLX}): a positive answer to Question \ref{q:purity} for general semi-simple simply connected linear algebraic groups implies the arithmetic purity of strong approximation with Brauer-Manin obstruction for their homogeneous spaces with connected stabilizers.
+Let us summarize the state of the art in the literature.
+Wei \cite[Lem.~1.1]{Wei14} and, independently, Xu and the first author \cite[Prop.
+3.6]{CX} proved that Question \ref{q:purity} has a positive answer for the affine space $\BA^n$.
+This result was applied to show \cite[Thm.~1.2]{CX} that strong approximation with Brauer\textendash Manin obstruction holds for toric varieties, and afterwards, it was generalised by Liang, Xu and the first author \cite[Thm.~1.1]{CLX}, who answered Question \ref{q:purity} in the affirmative for semisimple simply connected linear algebraic groups that are \emph{quasi-split}.
+They also made an important reduction \cite[Thm.~1.3]{CLX} -- a positive answer to Question \ref{q:purity} for general semisimple simply connected linear algebraic groups implies the arithmetic purity of strong approximation with Brauer-Manin obstruction for their homogeneous spaces with connected stabilizers and no non-constant invertible regular functions.

-Motivated by these progresses, it is the objective of this paper to give further positive evidence towards Question \ref{q:purity} as a continuation of the above investigations.
-More precisely, we confirm it for semi-simple simply connected almost simple linear algebraic groups which are \emph{isotropic}.
-We also confirm it for spin groups for any non-degenerate quadratic forms with more than three variables, when $S$ is the set of all archimedean places.
+Motivated by this progress, the objective of this paper is to give further positive evidence towards Question \ref{q:purity} as a continuation of the above investigations.
+More precisely, we give a positive answer to Question \ref{q:purity} for semisimple simply connected almost simple linear algebraic groups which are \emph{isotropic}, and for spin groups of any non-degenerate quadratic forms with more than three variables, when $S$ is the set of all archimedean places.